drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Clofibrate

-Clofibrate is a potent hypolipemic drug, whose activity is lost when replacing the oxygen atom by a carbon: an H-bond interaction might involve this oxygen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-clofibrate-ab6e6b15'><i class='fa fa-play' aria-hidden='true'></i></button>Clofibrate is a potent hypolipemic drug, whose activity is lost when replacing the oxygen atom by a carbon: an H-bond interaction might involve this oxygen.
 Other changes including the volume, the conformational and physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/ROR-example2.png){: loading=lazy }